diwise/iot-device-mgmt/README.md

 ## Dependencies
 # Storage
 When the service is started data will be loaded from configuration files and stored in a database.
-If `DIWISE_SQLDB_HOST` is set, postgreSql will be use.
+If `POSTGRES_HOST` is set, postgreSql will be use.
 If not, sqlite is used instead.
 # Watchdog
 Watchdog is a feature that will periodically verify the sensors.
 Currently only last observed time is checked.
 If larger than `interval` a warning status will be set.